dougbtv/dougbtv.github.io/_posts/2017-05-30-vnf-asterisk-kubernetes.markdown

 [centos@kube-master templates]$ kubectl create -f podspec.yml.j2 -f homer-podspec.yml.j2
 ```

 Watch everything while it comes up -- it's going to pull A LOT OF IMAGE FILES.
-So, that could make it take quite a while.
+Around 4 gigs.
+Yeah, that's less than idea.
+Some of these just had to be bigger, maybe I can improve that later.
+It's a pain when pulling from a public registry, but, in a local registry -- it's not so terribly bad.
+That could make it take quite a while.

 I watch it come up with: